mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 > Long ago the Buddha Sakyamuni renounced both his home and his kingdom – another fine trace of the practice of the Way.
 Men of the present day, however, say that one need only practice that which is easily practiced.
 Their words are very mistaken and far removed from the Way.

-This is laziness.
-This is the nature of human beings.
-Unconsciously we try to justify the nature of human beings based on laziness.
-So, very naturally, we say that we need only practice that which is easily practiced. *Or*, somebody says we need hard practice.
+This is laziness; this is the nature of human beings.
+Unconsciously we try to justify the nature of human beings based on laziness, so very naturally, we say that we need only practice that which is easily practiced. *Or*, somebody says we need hard practice.
 But why do you emphasize the need of hard practice, or why are you emphasizing the need of easy practice?
 You don’t yet realize how important [are the] things you have to seek for, so very naturally, you are always arguing.
 But if you really touch something important, energy is coming up naturally.
 Whatever people say, you just do it.

-But what you *just do* doesn’t hurt anybody.
-[Still], lots of criticism comes up.
+But [even if] what you *just do* doesn’t hurt anybody, [still,] lots of criticism comes up.
 It is natural; [...] because [if] a hundred people look at you, very naturally each of them gives you [their idea].

 That’s why here Dōgen Zenji says it like this: “Their words are very mistaken.”
 [They are].